 Do you love a good stir fry?
 I KNOW YOU DO!
 And HOW do I know this?
 Well, here are the current top 3 recipes on this site:

-So, given we've been reducing our meat consumption in this house for the past few months, I thought it was high time that I bring you a vegetarian stir fry recipe.
+So, given we've been reducing our meat consumption in this house for the past few months, I thought it was high time that I bring you some vegetarian stir fry options.
+For another great option that's also vegan, try this Udon Stir Fry (Yaki Udon)!

 *This post contains affiliate links.
 As an Amazon associate, I earn from qualifying purchases.
 Please see my full disclosure policy for details.